Last updated: May 4, 2026

 Yes, sometimes.
 But only under specific Arkansas rules.
 Arkansas does not appear to offer a simple stand-alone program that sends a paycheck just because a family member is helping an older adult at home.
 Instead, Arkansas’s practical path is usually Medicaid self-direction through IndependentChoices.

 That means the senior usually must be on Medicaid first, or on a Medicaid path that covers personal care, and must show a real care need.
-Arkansas pays for medically necessary help with activities of daily living (ADLs) like bathing, dressing, toileting, and moving around, plus some instrumental activities of daily living (IADLs) like meal preparation and certain household tasks tied directly to the senior’s needs.
-It does not treat general companionship, entertainment, or help for other adults in the home as paid caregiver time under these rules.
+Arkansas pays for medically necessary help with activities of daily living (ADLs) like bathing, dressing, toileting, eating, and moving around.
+It can also cover some instrumental activities of daily living (IADLs) like meal preparation and certain household tasks tied directly to the senior’s needs.

 Who qualifies in plain language